Ensure your CV format is structured to best highlight your unique experience and life situation.

 1. Emphasise your relevant skills

-Here are some examples to include on your care assistant CV:
+Here are some examples of medical skills to include on your care assistant CV:

 - First aid trained